 Then again, a fair number of websites offer great content and great service and you’re not visiting them.
 So again we come back to this question: what attracts people to certain websites?
-Our friends at SILKCARDS have produced a fantastic infographic (which you can see at the end of this article) that points to one probable cause for a site’s success: having a good grasp of color theory.
+Here is a fantastic infographic (which you can see at the end of this article) that points to one probable cause for a site’s success: having a good grasp of color theory.

 In essence, color theory is a set of guidelines to mixing and combining colors in order to create a particular effect for the viewer.
 For instance, a person standing in a light blue room may feel colder while a person in a red or orange room may feel hotter regardless of what the actual temperature may be.
 The same is true in the case of websites, where warm colors may convey passion or energy from the viewer and cool colors may connote a sense of calm professionalism.

 Of course, it’s important to keep in mind that it’s called “color theory” and not “color fact.”
 Color theory can be very subjective and no two people are likely to react to a color in the exact way.
 With that said, a solid understanding of color theory can give you better insight into how a site makes you feel a particular way and why.

 The “Theory of Color” infographic begins with a primer on color theory and how it’s been studied by scientists and utilized by artists over the centuries.
 One of the key concepts explored by the infographic is that the human eye can make fine distinctions between colors when they either complement or contrast one another.
 This concept informed the creation of a color contrast wheel.